dantho/hello_cube/README.md

 ```Rust
     .with(color(), random::<Vec3>().extend(1.0))
 ```
+Here, `color()` is a "Component" and it has associated data.
+The data is a Vec4 holding R, G, B which we want to be random, plus the alpha channel, W, which we want to be 1.0.

 **Troubleshooting:** In the code below, `color()` has red squigglies under it.
 That is Visual Studio Code's Rust-Analyzer add-in letting me know I have a compile error.
-I will also get this compile error if I attempt to 'ambient run'.
+I will also get this compile error if I attempt to `ambient run`.
 Instead, I will fix it by choosing `Quick Fix...`

 ![](README_assets/import_color.png)